gupta-parth/mcgill-news-scraper/README.md

 # McGill Newsroom Scraper

-Simple python script that scrapes the McGill newsroom and stores the data in a csv file
+A collection of python scripts that scrape McGill Newsroom data and store them in a csv format.

+There are three different news feeds that McGill uses: McGill News releases, McGill Experts, Campus News.
+Separate scripts are used to scrape each of the feeds.